TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/58 - Hebrews/Hebrews 10/Hebrews 10.2.md

 ---

-Else would they not have ceased to be offered? because the worshippers, having been once cleansed, would have had no more consciousness of sins.
+Or else wouldn't they have ceased to be offered, because the worshippers, having been once cleansed, would have had no more consciousness of sins?